Cash Flow Statement: Definition

-The chief objectives of the cash flow statement are to provide information and knowledge about the following key areas:
+The main objectives of the cash flow statement are to provide information and knowledge about the following key areas:

-1. Knowledge of cash inflow and outflow: Cash flow statement shows that what are various sources of cash inflow and where the same has been used.
+1. Knowledge of cash inflows and outflows: The cash flow statement shows the various sources of cash inflow into the businesses, as well as where cash has been applied.

-2. Knowledge of Trading Profits: This statement can tell how cash is generated and where it is being used and what is the balance if it is in excess it speaks about profit.
+2. Knowledge of trading profits: The statement offers insights into how cash is generated and where it is being used, as well as what the balance is and whether it is in excess or not.

-3. Knowledge of increase or decrease in share capital: Cash flow statement highlights the change in share capital whether it is increased or decreased.
+3. Knowledge of increase or decrease in share capital: The cash flow statement highlights the changes in share capital (whether it has increased or decreased).

-4. Knowledge of purchase or sale of fixed assets: This statement provides useful information regarding the purchase or sale of fixed assets.
+4. Knowledge of purchase or sale of fixed assets: The statement provides useful information about the purchase or sale of fixed assets.

-5. Knowledge of increase or decrease in long term loans: This statement shows for what purpose the long term loan is raised or if a loan is paid, what is the source of payment of the loan.
+5. Knowledge of increase or decrease in long-term loans: The statement shows why long-term loans were raised or, if a loan is paid, what the source of the payment was.

-6. Knowledge of increase or decrease in cash balance: This statement highlights the exact position of whether the cash increased or decreased in a specific period.
+6. Knowledge of increase or decrease in cash balance: The statement highlights the exact position of whether the cash in the business has increased or decreased over a specific period.

-7. Knowledge of tax and dividend paid: This statement is very useful in knowing the amount which is actually paid for the purpose of tax or dividend.
+7. Knowledge of tax and dividends paid: This statement is useful in helping to learn about the amount that a business usually pays for taxes and dividends.

-From the following balance sheet of Star Mills Ltd. Prepare a statement of cash flow.
+From the following balance sheet of Star Mills Ltd., prepare a cash flow statement.